 Our tour ends today with a coach transfer from Saint-Malo to Paris Charles de Gaulle Airport.
-On our way, we stop in Chartres, where there is time at leisure for lunch and to visit the UNESCO-listed Chartres Cathedral (1194).
+On our way, we stop in Chartres, where there is time at leisure for lunch and to visit Chartres Cathedral (1194).
 We are scheduled to arrive at Charles de Gaulle Airport at 5.30pm where the tour officially concludes.
 B